Contact Information

 Although retired from active teaching in History (and JSIS and Slavic, my other two departments) since 2006, I am still actively involved in research, writing and lecturing on both pre-modern Russia (my original research field) and on Central Asia, especially the historic Silk Roads.

-Of my publications on pre-modern Russia, I would single out a monograph in Russian: The History of a Book: Viatka and 'Non-Modernity' in Russian Culture in the Era of Peter the Great (St. Petersburg, 2003), which uses a micro-historical approach to raise larger questions about the supposed "modernization" of Russia in the late 17th and early 18th centuries and the place of provincial culture and history writing in the generally better known histories of cultural change in that period.
+My monograph in Russian, The History of a Book: Viatka and 'Non-Modernity' in Russian Culture in the Era of Peter the Great (St. Petersburg, 2003), uses a micro-historical approach to raise larger questions about the supposed "modernization"of Russia in the late 17th and early 18th centuries .
 The book benefits from my particular interests in textual criticism and codicological study of early Russian manuscripts.
-Nearing completion is a book (co-authored with a Slavic linguist at Uppsala University in Sweden, Ingrid Maier) on Russian acquisition of foreign news in the 17th century, a project that to date has produced several articles.
+With my co-author, a Slavic linguist at Uppsala University in Sweden, Ingrid Maier, we have recently published as an open-access e-book Cross-Cultural Communication in Early Modern Russia: Foreign News in Context <http://hdl.handle.net/1773/50987>.
+This is a substantial study (nearly 900 pages), the fruit of two decades of research.

-My third ongoing book project is to edit a collection of the writings of C. P. Skrine, who was British Consul in Kashgar (Xinjiang, China) in 1922-1924 and left behind an extensive collection of letters, descriptive material and photographs.
+My most recent book, open-access online, is Skrine at Kashgar: Life, Exploration and Intrigue at an Outpost of Empire.
+A History in Documents <https://hdl.handle.net/1773/53140>, an 800-page edited and annotated collection of writings of C. P. Skrine, who was British Consul in Kashgar (Xinjiang, China) in 1922-1924 and left behind (the material in British archives) an extensive correspondence, descriptive material and photographs.